VaikkunVenkat/ECS_Interview/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+The end-to-end testing suite written in cypress can be access with:

+`node_modules/.bin/cypress open` and clicking on `App.spec.ts` in the resulting browser window that opens.

 ### `npm run build`

 Builds the app for production to the `build` folder.\